 Most organizations today must comply with two or more standards in their quest for enhanced Cybersecurity and compliance.
 This has traditionally been a very linear process, but the OCCM transforms it into a much more parallel one: de-duplicating effort and reducing project duration by months.
 The OCCM means less time implementing, less time documenting, better results, and no more backtracking.

 The OCCM points cyber analysts to knowledge across all standards; consisting of guidance, insights, references, and best practices.
-This greatly improves understanding of how to implement and document controls, resulting in improved security and improved audit outcomes.
-Gaps between standards are identified, enabling more comprehensive implementations.
-Costly mistakes are avoided thanks to visibility of other standards; ensuring that decisions also satisfy future security needs, not just the immediate ones.
+This greatly improves understanding of how to best implement and document controls, resulting in increased security and better audit outcomes.
+Gaps between standards are revealed, enabling more comprehensive and secure implementations.
+Costly mistakes are avoided, thanks to visibility into multiple standards; ensuring that today’s decisions also satisfy future compliance needs, not just the most immediate ones.

 There is a multi-level cyber taxonomy at the core of the OCCM, to which all the control relationships are normalized.
 As a result, the mappings are more consistent, objective, organized, and reliable.
 No more vague groupings of controls or mysterious “black box” mappings.
 In the OCCM, it is clear how and why each control is related.
 Furthermore, the OCCM Cyber Taxonomy facilitates easy research of cyber topics and objectives across all standards.

 Levels of Detail

-Controls in the OCCM are included at all available levels and each of those controls is normalized to three separate levels of detail in the OCCM Cyber Taxonomy.
-Audit checks are also supported.
-This ensures a comprehensive mapping that dives deep into the control set / framework, versus the surface mappings common in the industry that only indicate top-level controls at a single, often general level of detail.
+Controls in the OCCM are included at all available Control Levels and each of those controls is normalized to three separate Mapping Levels of Detail in the OCCM Cyber Taxonomy.
+This ensures a comprehensive mapping that dives deep into the control set / framework, versus the surface-level mappings common in the industry that only indicate top-level controls at a single, often general level of detail.